7 BEST Towns Near Olympic National Park Worth Visiting!

 Little Norway

-You’ll see it in the architecture of our local shops along Front Street, where wooden facades and decorative Norwegian motifs transport you to a quaint Scandinavian village.
-Here, or more specifically, at Tizley’s EuroPub, you can eat schnitzels and sausage and wash it down with a lager.
+Scandinavian charm is evident in the wooden facades and decorative Norwegian motifs of local shops along Front Street, like Tizley’s EuroPub, where you can eat schnitzels and sausage and wash it down with a lager.

 Town & Country Market